- 18.01 (released) ...

 - What do I need to know to convert my existing systems to be standard?

-- Void-safety: Background, definition, and tools
+- Background and tools

-- Creating a new void-safe project
+- New void-safe project

 - Converting existing software to void-safety